-Frank Lloyd was the famous American architect,interior designer, writer, and educator, who for more than 70 years designed more than 1,000 structures, 532 of which were completed.
+Frank Lloyd Wright was the famous American architect, interior designer, writer, and educator, who for more than 70 years designed more than 1,000 structures, 532 of which were completed.
 He designed structures “that were in harmony with humanity and its environment, a philosophy he called organic architecture”.
 Wright was a leader of the Prairie School movement of architecture.

 Wright’s work includes original and innovative examples of many building types, including offices, churches, schools, skyscrapers, hotels, and museums.
 He also designed many of the interior elements of his buildings, such as the furniture and stained glass.

 I always make it a point to see his designs on my travels throughout the US.
 My favorites, including several of those listed above, are: